google/clusterfuzzlite/docs/clusterfuzzlite.md

 This gives us an idea of the impact of ClusterFuzzLite and allows us to justify working on it.

+Feel free to [file an issue] if you experience any trouble or have feature requests.

 [Continuous Integration (CI)]: https://en.wikipedia.org/wiki/Continuous_integration
 [fuzzing]: {{ site.baseurl }}/overview.md#fuzzing
 [ClusterFuzz]: https://google.github.io/clusterfuzz/